AmirAli-Kalbasi/kntu_gui/README.md

 The interface allows users to select training and test folders, choose a model type (CatBoost or Decision Tree for now) and load a pretrained model.
 Training logic and metrics are intentionally left as placeholders so the team can extend them later.
+The GUI applies a dark theme for a more modern appearance.

 ## Structure